-Abstract:

-This report presents training and demo materials for the introduction of user aspects of AXMEDIS framework and tools.
-It provides the first basic AXMEDIS Training Course with particular focus for the first AXMEDIS International Conference (AXMEDIS2005).
-The main structure of the training and demo materials can be divided into three sections, representing the key topics of the project, with: (i) general overview (ii) production and (iii) distribution.
+Abstract: This report presents training and demo materials for the introduction of user aspects of AXMEDIS framework and tools.
+It provides the first basic AXMEDIS Training Course with particular focus for the third AXMEDIS International Conference (AXMEDIS2007).
+The main structure of the training and demo materials can be divided into two sections, representing the key topics of the project, with: (i) general overview and distribution, (ii) content production and processing.